datacenter/SimpleAciUiLogServer/README.rst

 ---------------------

 You can also import the module and use it as a server as part of another application.
-This provides you with flexibility as it allows you to register callback functions for each HTTP method (GET, POST, DELETE, etc) found in the log message.
-From this, you could do things like use the data from the log message for other purposes or filter out specific logs messages based on said HTTP method.
+This provides you with flexibility as it allows the registration of callback functions for each HTTP method (GET, POST, DELETE, etc) found in the log message.
+From this, it is possible to do things like use the data from the log message for other purposes or filter out specific logs messages based on the HTTP method.
 The methods that the APIC uses are:

 * GET
 * POST